normcf/dart/README.md

  6. Can subclass the cell datatypes to create your own datatypes, which are used by SaveAs.

-The example.html and example.dart file demos these functions.
-Most of the time the demo is avaulable at http://normcf.com/supertabledemo/examples/example.html
+The example.html and example.dart files demo these functions.
+Most of the time the demo is available at http://normcf.com/supertabledemo/examples/example.html

 Some other dart functions are supplied.
  1. a tabview.
 Lot's of these out there, but this one can scroll through tabs if there are more than the space allows.
 It is also resizable.